donaldsiziba/password-validator/README.md

 In order to avoid hackers compromising member accounts, your business owner has asked you to implement a password validation component that satisfies the acceptance criteria detailed below.
 ##### Acceptance Criteria
-1. Password should have at least one uppercase character
+1. The password should have at least one uppercase character
-2. Password should have at least one lowercase character
+2. The password should have at least one lowercase character
-3. Password should have at least one digit
+3. The password should have at least one digit
-4. Password should have at least one special character
+4. The password should have at least one special character
-5. Password should be at least 12 characters long
+5. The password should be at least 12 characters long
-6. Password should not have any whitespaces
+6. The password should not have any whitespaces

-In the case of a user entering a non-compliant password, the component should return a message notifying the user what is wrong with the given password.
+If a user enters a non-compliant password, the component should return a message notifying the user of what is wrong with the given password.
 The returned message should be similar to the corresponding description in the acceptance criteria.

 **HINT:**
-* This is the complete list of ASCII Special Characters - !"#$%&'()*+,-.\\:;<=>?@[/]^_`{|}~ and this can be represented by the following regular expression [^a-zA-Z0-9]
+* This is the complete list of ASCII Special Character - !"#$%&'()*+,-.\:;<=>?@[/]^_`{|}~ and this can be represented by the following regular expression [^a-zA-Z0–9]
-* This component will be integrated to a Client via an API.

 >Note: Click [here](https://github.com/donaldsiziba/password-validator#execute-the-build) for details on how to run the build.